alfredbaudisch/pardall.xyz_content/_website/wiki/art/van-gogh/Van Gogh Journey with The Potato Eaters.md

 %{
 position: 1,
 summary: "With The Potato Eaters, Van Gogh's first major work, he wanted to depict peasants as they really were.
 In this article, let's explore his journey while creating this masterpiece: from the first studies, to the idea until completion and shipment of the painting.",
-	thumbnail: "/_resources/7c15132cfe818f6bd160a026cd21a9c6.png"
+thumbnail: "/_resources/7c15132cfe818f6bd160a026cd21a9c6.png",
+date: "2021-11-10"
 }
 ---